Robin Williams’ Silent Killer: Depression

 - The apostle Paul (2 Corinthians 1:8).

-Situational depression is temporary, usually based on the circumstances we find ourselves in; and we can control it by changing the choices we make, changing our environment or just letting time work bad circumstances out.
+Situational depression is temporary, usually based on circumstances we face; and we can often control it by changing the choices we make, changing our environment or just letting time work bad circumstances out.
 The Bible gives guidance on actions we can take to pull out of situational depression:

 - Pray to God for His comfort and help (2 Corinthians 7:6; Philippians 4:6; James 4:10; 1 Peter 5:7).